marcin-lawrowski/wise-chat/readme.txt

 Just use `Wise Chat Channel Users` widget.
 It displays a block containing list of online users for given channel.
 Go to `Appearance -> Widgets` and add `Wise Chat Channel Users` widget to the sidebar.
 You can additionally set:

 * title - a title for the block (it may be empty)
-* channel - a name of the channel (empty value means the deafult channel is used)
+* channel - a name of the channel (empty value means the default channel is used)
 * options - use here the syntax and list of attributes of `[wise-chat]` shortcode

 == Screenshots ==